 Early Years Mentor

 Kathleen is the Early Years Mentor at Let’s Grow Together!
-She holds a Bachelor of Science (Honours) degree in Early Childhood Care, Health and Education.
+She holds Master of Arts in Leadership and Advocacy in the Early Years and a Bachelor of Science (Honours) degree in Early Childhood Care, Health and Education.
 Kathleen has been fortunate to work with babies, young children and school age children in various settings in Ireland, Norway, New Zealand and Australia.
-Her worldwide experience has broadened her vision of quality and is something she supports other Early Years Practitioners to explore in the Northwest area of Cork City.
-She works in collaboration with organisations, management and Early Years Practitioners to deliver high quality, inclusive Early Childhood Care and Education for children and families.
+Her worldwide experience has broadened her vision of quality and is something she supports other Early Years Professionals to explore in the Northwest area of Cork City.
+She works in collaboration with organisations, management and Early Years Professionals to deliver high quality, inclusive Early Childhood Care and Education for children and families.